 Use project management software to collaborate with suppliers and customers, and digital platforms for sharing files, documents and magazines, reducing the amount of wastepaper your organisation produces.

 In the same way many people are shopping for food in their local shops, start using local suppliers to reduce the length of your supply chain and the associated carbon emissions.

 The Oxford English Dictionary’s executive editor Bernadette Paton said: “It is a consistent theme of lexicography that great social change brings great linguistic change, and that has never been truer than in this current global crisis.”

-Given the climate emergency is a bigger threat to all of us than COVID-19, the OED may be adding many more unprecedented words in the years to come.
+Given the immediate and devastating threat of climate change, the OED may be adding many more unprecedented words in the years to come.
 I hope for all our sakes this is not the case.